Best smart locks 2023

 Keys are a thing of the past.
 Instead, biometric options, like your fingerprint, make opening your door faster and more secure.
 The Flex Touch employs a 3D fingerprint sensor, ensuring the lock doesn't respond to lifted prints.
 During my review of this lock with my family, I found that the fingerprint scanner was fast and secure.
 But should you need it, you can always fall back on the included keys.

-Owners can also add up to 99 fingerprints and control the lock remotely with their phone.
+Owners can also add up to 99 fingerprints and control the lock remotely with their phones.
 However, to use this feature, you'll have to purchase the Lockly Secure Link Wi-Fi Smart Hub selling for about $80 on Amazon.
 With the hub, you can also monitor the unlock history to see if something strange has been going on with your door.

-If you're the kind of person that prefers to keep your front door locked at all times, then you'll appreciate the auto-locking feature.
+If you're the kind of person who prefers to keep your front door locked at all times, then you'll appreciate the auto-locking feature.
 Set it to lock anywhere between five seconds and five minutes after opening the door.
 Just be aware that the deadbolt will lock regardless of whether or not the door is open.

 Best for Nest users